complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 Click "Save and Close", and we have created our first form field.

 Now, using the process we learned above, we will create the two additional fields for this form.

-Create the following fields, with appropriate input controls, question prompts and validation rules:
+Create the following fields, with appropriate input controls, question prompts and options:

-* last_visit variable, DatePicker input control, "When was your visit?" prompt, and validation start range 2020/January/1
+* A `last_visit` variable, using the DatePicker input control, prompt of "When was your visit?", and an appropriate start range
-* visit_purpose variable, Text Area input control, "In your own words, what was the purpose of your visit?" prompt, and no validation
+* A `visit_purpose` variable, using the Text Area input control, and a prompt of "In your own words, what was the purpose of your visit?"

 After completing the form, we will configure the prompt for the stage.
-We click "Create New" and enter the text, "Within **the past 12 months,** which **clinics** or **healthcare providers** have you visited?"
+Click "Create New" in the prompts section, and enter the text, "Within **the past 12 months,** which **clinics** or **healthcare providers** have you visited?"

 {% include nc-image src="assets/img/architect-guide/fields-inputs-prompts.png" %}

 ## Small Roster Name Generator

-Next we develop a name generator that uses a small roster brought in as an external data file.
+Next we will develop a name generator that uses a small roster brought in as an external data file.
 Small rosters, by our definition, are datasets containing up to 100 nodes.

 As we did in prior name generators above, we will first select the interface we want to configure (Small Roster Name Generator), add a stage name, and create a new node type for "Classmate".

 Next we will select the external data source to bring into the protocol that will populate the nodes on the roster.
 For this example, we have used a fictitious classroom roster.
-Please use any roster you have on hand, or create your own CSV.
-Your data file will need to at least include a column for first name and last name since we will use those attributes as display properties on the cards which represent the nodes.
+To use the same roster as the sample protocol, please [click here](../class-roster.csv) to download our CSV file.
+Alternatively, use any other roster you have on hand.

 Just as you added resources to the Information Interface above, you will also browse for your external data source from the protocol resource library if you saved it there or else from another location on your device.